Joan Grenier-Winther, Ph.D.

 Office Hours: By appt

-Joan Grenier-Winther came to Washington State University in 1991.
-Her research involves preparing critical editions of the lyric poetry of medieval French knights as found in late 14th, 15th and early 16th c. manuscripts located in France and around the world.
-Her edition of the poetry and correspondence of the 14th c. knight, Jean de Werchin, sénéchal de Hainaut, was published in Montreal by the Editions CERES (McGill University) in 1996.
+Joan Grenier-Winther came to Washington State University-Pullman in 1991, after completing her PhD at the University of Maryland, College Park.
+She relocated to the WSU-Vancouver campus in 2008.
+Her research involves preparing critical editions and English translations of love debate poetry written by French knights in the late 14th, 15th, and early 16th centuries.
+These poems, written in Middle French, are found in late medieval manuscripts and early printed books housed in major libraries and archives in Europe and the U.S. Her dissertation was an edition of the poetry and correspondence of the 14th c. knight, Jean de Werchin, sénéchal de Hainaut; this was published in Montreal by the Editions CERES (McGill University) in 1996.
 Her critical edition of the works of the 14th c.
-Savoyard knight, Oton de Granson, appears in the collection “Classiques français du Moyen Age” (Paris: Honoré Champion, 2010).
-Granson’s poetry about unrequited love was well known in his day by poets in Spain and in England, including Geoffrey Chaucer and John Gower.
-Both Granson and Chaucer included the first references to love and Saint Valentine in their works, and from there, it is likely that the modern St. Valentine’s Day tradition was born.
+Savoyard knight-poet, Oton de Granson, was published in France in the collection “Classiques français du Moyen Age” (Paris: Honoré Champion, 2010).
+Granson’s poems on unrequited love were well known by members of the French and English courts of his day, as well as by contemporary poets in France, Spain, and England, including Geoffrey Chaucer and John Gower.
+Granson and Chaucer were the first to write of the link between love and Saint Valentine, and from there, it is likely that the modern St. Valentine’s Day tradition was born.